 (4) Criteria to determine when the agency will conduct child specific recruitment strategies for a child.

 (5) Identification of the type of specific recruitment techniques the PCSA or PCPA will have available and will utilize when child specific recruitment is warranted.
-Child specific recruitment activities, shall include at a minimum, written information on the child to other adoption agencies.
+Child specific recruitment activities shall include, at a minimum, distribution of information on the child to other adoption agencies.

-(M) The PCSA, PCPA, or PNA shall maintain case records in a consistent and organized manner.
-If the PCSA, PCPA, or PNA maintains any required information set forth in this rule in a location other than the case record, it shall be stated in the agency policy or noted in the case record where the information can be found.
+(K) The PCSA, PCPA, or PNA shall maintain case records in a consistent and organized manner.
+If the PCSA, PCPA, or PNA maintains any required information set forth in this rule in a location other than the case record, it shall be stated in the agency policy or noted in the case record where the information can be found for the purpose of: preservation of agency records, searching for potential placement/adoptive resources, providing needed or requested services and/or screening/assessing families.

 Promulgated Under: 119.03